williamlincoln/Arduino-line-following-robot/README.md

 ---

 ## 🛠️ Hardware Parts List
+It is $57.02 in total for all the things
 ### **Core Components**
 * **Microcontroller:** Elegoo UNO R4 (Minima or WiFi)
 * **Chassis:** 2WD (Two-Wheel Drive) Smart Robot Car Chassis Kit